jwasilgeo/presentations/2017/angular-and-the-arcgis-api-for-javascript/slides/mobile.md

 ### Init, Require and Load pattern

-* Load JS API and CSS via script tag
+* Load JS API and CSS via script tag or host locally
 * Wait for `onDeviceReady` event
 * Use global `require()` like normal